Performance Measures Testing

 Testing Requirements

-The performance measures testing framework requires carriers to conduct one week of speed and latency testing using a random sample of CAF-supported broadband locations with active subscribers selected by USAC in each quarter of the calendar year.
+The performance measures testing framework requires carriers to conduct one week of speed and latency testing using a random sample of CAF-supported broadband locations with active subscribers selected by USAC in each quarter of the calendar year and to submit the test results to USAC on a quarterly basis.
 Testing mandates apply to carriers participating in the following funds:

 The windows to start testing vary by fund and began in 2020 with CAF Phase II Model carriers.
 Testing continues throughout a carrier’s support term.
 Carriers that participate in multiple funds must meet the separate testing requirements of each of those funds.